Summer Internship Programme

 • Contribute to work projects that support the mental and physical health of Aotearoa New Zealand

-Our award winning Government Health and Safety Lead (GHSL) Summer Internship programme runs annually
+Our award winning Government Health and Safety Lead (GHSL) Summer Internship programme runs annually and is in it's eighth year.
+In 2024 we hit a significant milestone in our intern programme.
+To date we have had 110 interns participated in our programme.

 The programme is designed to build a pipeline of future passionate health, safety, and wellbeing professionals for the public sector.
 Our interns gain valuable insights, business experience and the opportunity first hand to see why health, safety and wellbeing is so important in our workplaces and everyday lives.
 Even though we can't guarantee employment at the end of the programme, we have been successful in seeing many of our interns go on to work in Health, Safety and Wellbeing roles across the public sector and beyond.

-This presents graduates with an unique opportunity to consider a career in health, safety and wellbeing profession to develop their competence to be able to step into these in demand roles.
-The H&S profession offers a multifacted and lengthy career pathway which can offer a multituide of roles, disciplines and opportunities across the public and private sectors which are well remunerated.
+The demand for skilled health and safety professionals is continues to outstrip the supply available within the New Zealand market.
+Therefore, this presents graduates with an unique opportunity to consider a career in health, safety and wellbeing profession to develop their competence to be able to step into these in demand roles.
+H&S careers can offer a wide range of operational and stategic roles, a variety of disciplines and specialisms across the public and private sector domestically and internationally which are well remunerated.

 What we offer